qpham01/react-reusable/README.md

 // Import default export and non-default export with destructuring of the exported object from a JS file. import { default as Portfolio, PortfolioItem } from "./components/portfolio";
 ```

+## States

+States are values in components that expect to change and expect components to be aware of change and react to the change.

+State changes must be made with the setState method of the React component to broadcast the state change to all interested consumers.